ambagape/food-traceability-poc/README.md

 This is a POC for a proposed food traceability system for the Nigerian Goverment.
 This is the repository for the API and back-office.
+The back-office is built with Nova.
+So, ensure you have a valid Nova key to use before installing the dependencies.

 #To run this: